-CX Cloud is a solution accelerator to create online solutions with microservices & API-first architecture.
+CX Cloud is a solution accelerator for cloud native architecture.
+It is based on API-first approach, microservices and cloud infrastructure providing fast time-to-market, agility in development and automated scalability.
 Example solutions include web shops, customer self-service solutions, content rich web sites and API-layer for mobile apps and other clients.
 Solution implementation can also be part of "decomposing the monolith" program where your customer targets to create new online solutions with modern omni-channel architecture while at the same time reducing the scope of legacy platforms.

 In high level, there are three main scenarios for usage.